nasa/astrobee/scripts/setup/debians/ubuntu20_patches/readme.md

 run this script again unless an additional change to CMake is needed.
 This issue is fixed in CMake 3.19.0.

+Note: In order to avoid dependency issues with cmake (armhf) and cmake-data (all) we have also rebuilt cmake for amd64 so it will use our cmake-data (all) as a dependency.

 ## BoringSSL

-ADB fails with key errors on start.
+ADB fails with key access errors on start.
 The issue is not exactly on ADB, rather on the SSL implementation it depends on.

 Use `build_boringssl.sh` to patch and create new debians.
 This may produce many debians.
 We only need the following:

 - `android-libboringssl_8.1.0+r23-2ubuntu1+focal1_armhf.deb`
 - `android-libboringssl-dev_8.1.0+r23-2ubuntu1+focal1_armhf.deb`